[ Printer Friendly Version ] [ Report Abuse ]

 Scorpius managed a smile, though the lines on his forehead said that he was still in a fair amount of pain.
 “I’d gathered.”

-When Scorpius had agreed to let her tell him where she was, in case there was a real, life-or-death emergency, he’d agreed only on the condition that she let him tell Albus and Rose that he knew.
+When Scorpius had agreed to let her tell him where she was - she’d wanted some contact with the wizarding world that didn’t come from her parents, who she was just as happy to avoid - he’d agreed only on the condition that she let him tell Albus and Rose that he knew.
 Lily had had her doubts that he’d be able to tell them that he knew without either of them getting it out of him, but with every day that rolled by, that seemed less and less likely.

 She still didn’t really understand why he’d insisted on that condition – part of the reason she’d chosen Scorpius to tell in the first place was that she knew that he didn’t mind lying half as much as Teddy or Hugo or even Louis – but apparently he made a point of not lying to Albus or Rose.
 Something about trust and the principle of it and all.

-“I still don’t understand why you told him,” she said.
+“I still don’t understand why you even told him.”

 “And anyway,” Scorpius added, “I don’t lie to Rose, and she wouldn’t lie to Albus about that.”